-The background to the Mayflower story began when James I and his Bishops drew up a list of rules in 1604, which all clergy were obliged to conform to.
+The background to the Mayflower story began when James I and his Bishops drew up a list of rules in 1604, to which all clergy were obliged to conform.
 However, many Anglican clergy refused, and were stripped of their positions and lost their living within the established Church of England.

 The Leiden Separatists bought a small ship, the Speedwell, in The Netherlands.
 They embarked from Delftshaven on 22 July 1620, and sailed to Southampton, England to meet the Mayflower, which had been chartered by their English investors.
 There, other Separatists and additional colonists joined them.